CrypticClues/CrypticClues/README.md

 Hey hey ,, I’m spookie or Noah anything u wanna call me really idc or mind (I have too many names) .
 ; ꒰ ⭐️ : Im black  . 🪼

 (๑> ₃ <)

 ┈┈┈ ୨୧ ┈┈┈

-⋆ ˚｡ ,, feel free 2 Cuddle or hide <33 keep in mind I may be offtab most of the time — other than that if I don’t speak much it’s usually bc I’m super shy + I’m socially anxious
+⋆ ˚｡ ,, feel free 2 Cuddle or hide <33 keep in mind I may be offtab most of the time — other than that if I don’t speak much it’s usually bc I’m super shy + I’m socially anxious . . if i poof its normally because of internet , i fell asleep or bc i was offtab too long im bazically almost online all the time
 ‧

 ˚ ୨୧ . .
 Pls use tone tags w me ,, I sometimes don’t understand social cues so pls bare w me.